Trump 'Fixer' Michael Cohen Demanded A Million Dollars From Qatari Money Man At Swanky Restaurant, Report Says

 According to the media reports, Cohen aggressively sold himself to companies as a personal connection to Trump, collecting $1.2 million in exchange for his non-existent services — leading him to tell one associate, “I’m crushing it.”

-But if the allegations in Tuesday’s explosive report in The Daily Mail are confirmed, the Cohen scandal could reach Trump directly, causing trouble for Trump on “a seismic scale,” according to New York Magazine columnist Jonathan Chait.
+But if the allegations in Tuesday’s explosive report in the Daily Mail are confirmed, the Cohen scandal could reach Trump directly, causing trouble for Trump on “a seismic scale,” according to New York Magazine columnist Jonathan Chait.

 The Mail report said that Cohen, in asking for the “millions” from Al-Rumaihi during the Trump Tower meeting, also said that the money would be passed on to unspecified members of the Trump family.
 Cohen has denied ever asking Al-Rumaihi for money, telling The Intercept that the media stories contain “gross inaccuracies” and are “only being written in the hopes of maligning me for sensationalistic purposes.”